 “No. The slab’s still firmly in place,” Jresh admitted.
 “However, I believe its integrity has been compromised.
 Lorrik, come over here.”
 The inquisitor complied, standing by his companion as the two of them looked upon the stone barrier.
 “Looks like we’re going to have to push our way in.”

 Lorrik and Jresh turned and gripped one another’s hand in mutual respect and cordiality.
 The pair turned their gazes toward the shadowed hall and slowly made their way into the tomb.
 The structure’s interior possessed little in the way of visible flourishes.
 Only hard and uniform walls of stone on all sides.
-As the warrior and inquisitor passed the threshold of the archway, and with each step the intruding light faded to darkness.
+The warrior and inquisitor passed the threshold of the archway, and with each step the intruding light faded to darkness.
 Lorrik unhooked the saber from his belt and igniting its blue blade.
-The light emanated from the saber and lighted the pair’s path.
-Side by side they advanced into the darkness, no torches or fixtures aiding their venture deeper into the tomb.
+The light emanated from the saber and illuminated the pair’s path.
+Side by side, they advanced into the darkness, no torches or fixtures aiding their venture deeper into the tomb.

-“Sometimes silence is the most impactful of statements,” Jresh commented.
+“Sometimes silence is the most impactful of statements,” Jresh stated.

 “Ever the warrior-poet, aren’t you?”
-Lorrik playfully prodded.
+Lorrik teased.
 “I just hope we manage to find something within these halls.”
 The path they traveled ended at a fork, splitting into two different halls.
 “Be sure to make a mental map of this place, I’d hate to be late getting back.”

 The two made their way deeper into the tomb, traversing winding and branching halls, never coming across anything resembling a larger chamber.
 Looking back and forth, there was nothing but darkness to the front and rear of the pair.
 Just as caution was beginning to change to boredom, something caused the apprentices to freeze in their tracks.
 Originating from somewhere deeper within the tomb, a sound echoed through the halls.
 A harrowing sound.
 A dreadful howl.